ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q10 – CSS Tool Usage

-Continuing the focus on CSS methodologies, Question 10 asked respondents – **Which of these CSS methodologies or tools do you currently use on your projects?**
+Continuing the focus on CSS methodologies, Question 10 asked – **Which of these CSS methodologies or tools do you currently use on your projects?**

 Let's take a look at the results.